 NPAC SMS shall perform the deletion of the Service Provider data, notify the user that the deletion request was successful, if there are no affected Subscription Versions, and write the Service Provider data to a history file.

-Note: The Subscription Versions that are allowed to exist include Cancelled, Old with an empty Failed SP List, and Active where the Old Service Provider value is the SPID.
+Note: The Subscription Versions that are allowed to exist include Cancelled and Old with an empty Failed SP List.
+Additionally, Subscription Versions where the Old Service Provider value is the SPID being deleted can exist that have the following statuses: Active, Disconnect Pending, and Old (with or without a Failed SP List).

 R4-22.2 Subscription during Service Provider Delete